-- The CI uses honest and timely constructive feedback throughout the student's learning experience, with sensitivity to the timeliness of the feedback and the need to reflect both the student's strengths and limitation. - > Students demonstrate modification of their performance by incorporating feedback from the CI. - > Students perform meaningful self-assessment (e.g., keeping weekly logs with a summary that identifies their perceptions of their strengths and weaknesses). - > Scheduled time is set aside for feedback between the student(s) and the CI and/or CCCE. - > Students will show an improvement in their ability to perform over the course of the clinical experience. - There is a process/mechanism for the CI, CCCE, and the student to address student performance in affective, psychomotor, and cognitive domains throughout all clinical experiences, with emphasis on the affective domain during the first full-time experience. - Clinical instructors will identify significant student performance deficit(s) prior to midterm so that remediation can be planned by the ACCE/Faculty. - > Students, CI's and CCCE's are held accountable to address professional behaviors.
+- The CI uses honest and timely constructive feedback throughout the student's learning experience, with sensitivity to the timeliness of the feedback and the need to reflect both the student's strengths and limitation. - > Students demonstrate modification of their performance by incorporating feedback from the CI. - > Students perform meaningful self-assessment (e.g., keeping weekly logs with a summary that identifies their perceptions of their strengths and weaknesses). - > Scheduled time is set aside for feedback between the student(s) and the CI and/or CCCE. - Students will show an improvement in their ability to perform over the course of the clinical experience. - There is a process/mechanism for the CI, CCCE, and the student to address student performance in affective, psychomotor, and cognitive domains throughout all clinical experiences, with particular emphasis on the affective domain during the first full-time experience. - ➤ Upon early identification of student performance deficit(s), remediation will preferably occur by the CI, CCCE, and or the ACCE during the first clinical experience and throughout all other clinical experiences as needed. - Students, ČI's and CCCE's are held accountable to address professional behaviors.